 Record evidence.
 Print off any fake pages, emails, or profiles and store them in a safe place just if the authorities need them.

 Report the identity theft to the website administrator.
 They may do their own investigation and remove any offending content.

 If somebody created a Facebook profile with your personal details, report it to the administrator by:

-If you have impersonated someone, then you should contact them immediately to apologize and instantly delete any fake pages or profiles that you might have created.
+If you have impersonated someone, you should immediately contact them to apologize and instantly delete any fake pages or profiles you might have created.